cybertraining-dsc/fa20-523-313/project/project.md

 ### 4.1 Technology

 Python [^8] was the language of choice for this project.
-This was an easy decision for these reasons:
+This was an easy decision for these reasons [^9]:

 1. Python as a language has an enormous community behind it.
 Any problems that might be encountered can be easily solved with a trip to Stack Overflow.
 Python is among the most popular languages on the site which makes it very likely there will be a direct answer to any query.
 2. Python has an abundance of powerful tools ready for scientific computing.
 Packages such as Numpy, Pandas, and SciPy are freely available and well documented.
 Packages such as these can dramatically reduce, and simplify the code needed to write a given program.
 This makes iteration quick.